jaredkrinke/md2blog/content/quick-start.md

 ```

 ## Create site from template
-After ensuring you can run md2blog (e.g. with `md2blog --help`), it's time to create your site.
+After ensuring you can run md2blog (e.g. with `md2blog --help`), it's time to create your site (if md2blog doesn't run, check the [FAQ for likely problems](posts/faq/common-problems.md)).

 You can start from scratch (using the information on the rest of this page) or continue reading this section to learn how to use the [md2blog-template-site repository](https://github.com/jaredkrinke/md2blog-template-site).

 [Download the zip file](https://github.com/jaredkrinke/md2blog-template-site/archive/refs/heads/main.zip) of the template and extract the files somewhere.